Things to do in Castles & Gardens

 Go boating along the Vecht or Amstel

 Flanked by two rivers, the Amstel and Vecht, the Castles & Gardens region is undoubtedly one of the best spots for boating and sailing around Amsterdam, offering splendid vistas and the chance to relax away from the hustle and bustle.
-A great way to explore the Amstel River Countryside is by hiring a boat in Uithoorn and heading up towards the charming village of Ouderkerk aan de Amstel.
-Likewise, the city of Muiden is also an excellent place for boat lovers to visit, with countless ships sailing in and out of the historic harbour before heading downriver.
+A great way to explore the Amstel River countryside is by hiring a boat in Uithoorn and heading up towards the charming village of Ouderkerk aan de Amstel.
+Likewise, the historic town of Muiden is also an excellent place for boat lovers to visit, with countless ships sailing in and out of the harbour before heading downriver.

 Test out your sailing legs